ibmresearchuk/emerging-technology-workshops/workshop-design/introduction.md

 # Design Workshop
 A one or two day workshop where we take a specific user problem and design a solution or a set of solutions to it.
-We use IBM's Design Thinking process to understand user needs, map out the the task the user is attempting and come up with solutions that meet that need.
+We use IBM's Design Thinking process to understand user needs, map out the task the user is attempting and come up with solutions that meet their need.

 A design workshop is completely focussed around users.
 It will be a hands-on session that encourages full participation and input from everyone taking part.